 - 1 medium carrot

-- chopped chives or spring onion (green part only), to serve
+- 3 tbsp chopped chives or spring onion to serve, green part only

 - 2 tbsp macadamia nut oil

 - 1/2 tsp coconut palm sugar or white sugar